 The best product on the market is the Crazy Creek Canoe Chair III.
 It is lightweight, portable, and comfortable.
 It also makes a great camp chair, emergency sleeping pad, and camp cushion.

-Other options like the Kelty Camp Chair, ALPS Mountaineering Weekend Seat, and ALPS Mountaineering Explorer +XT Seat (discontinued) provide a high-quality nylon-covered foam seat pad, however they do not have built-in straps so they cannot be securely attached to your original canoe seat.
+Other options like the Kelty Camp Chair, ALPS Mountaineering Weekend Seat, and ALPS Mountaineering Explorer +XT Seat (discontinued) provide a high-quality nylon-covered foam seat pad, however they do not have built-in straps that attach securely to your canoe.

 Pads And Cushions